-To positively protect and enhance the individual character and culture of the area

-Promoting culture will help to develop the economy, stimulate further regeneration, increase sustainable tourism and promote community involvement.
+To positively protect and enhance the individual character and culture of the area Promoting culture will help to develop the economy, stimulate further regeneration, increase sustainable tourism and promote community involvement.
 The role of Norwich as the cultural capital of East Anglia will be enhanced, so local people and visitors have access to a variety of facilities such as theatres, art galleries, museums and buildings of architectural and historic interest.
 Smaller scale cultural opportunities exist throughout the rest of the area and, in particular, in the market towns.
 Adequate public open space, sport and recreational facilities, as well as access to the countryside, is needed locally to make sure everyone can take part in community activities.
 More visitors will be encouraged to the area by protecting the very qualities that make the area attractive.
 Gateways between the wider Norwich area and the Broads, the Brecks and the coast will be enhanced in a way that does not harm their special character.

-To protect, manage and enhance the natural, built and historic environment, including key landscapes, natural resources and areas of natural habitat or nature conservation value

-The area is a special place and everyone should be proud of where they live, work, or study.
+To protect, manage and enhance the natural, built and historic environment, including key landscapes, natural resources and areas of natural habitat or nature conservation value The area is a special place and everyone should be proud of where they live, work, or study.
 Norwich has a remarkable historic centre with some fine architecture.
 There are also extensive areas of open space, historic parks and gardens, wildlife sites and wooded ridges in the city.
 The surrounding market towns and villages are very attractive with each having its own identity.
-People living in the area have access to open countryside. river valleys, wildlife sites and the special qualities of the Broads and the coast.
+People living in the area have access to open countryside, river valleys, wildlife sites and the special qualities of the Broads and the coast.
 It is a priority to maintain and improve these special qualities so that everyone can enjoy them.
 The use of previously developed land will be prioritised to minimise the loss of agricultural land and the countryside.
-Development must provide environmental gains through green infrastructure, including allotments and community gardens.
-Biodiversity and locally distinctive landscapes will be protected and enhanced.
+The scale of development we have to accommodate will require the development of some significant greenfield areas, which will affect the existing landscape.
+Where this is necessary, development must provide environmental gains through green infrastructure, including allotments and community gardens.
+Biodiversity, geodiversity and locally distinctive landscapes will be protected and enhanced.
 Linkages between habitats will be promoted, helping to enable adaptation to climate change.
 Sustainable access to the countryside will be promoted.
 Efficient use will be made of minerals, energy and water resources, and the production of waste will be minimised.